Passat (ship): History

 German shipowner Heinz Schliewen stepped in and bought both ships for conversion to freight carrying school ships (thus often erroneously referred to as sister ships).
 The two vessels were modernized at Kiel with refurbished quarters to accommodate merchant marine trainees, fitted with an auxiliary diesel engine, a refrigeration system for the galleys (precluding the need to carry live animals for fresh meat), modern communications equipment and water ballast tanks.
 After financial problems for the owner, a newly organized consortium of forty German shipowners purchased the ships.
 For the next five years Passat (and Pamir) continued to sail between Europe and the east coast of South America, primarily to Argentina, but not around Cape Horn.

-In 1957, a few weeks after the tragic loss of Pamir in mid-Atlantic and shortly after having been severely hit by a storm, Passat was decommissioned.
+In 1957, a few weeks after the tragic loss of mid-Atlantic, and shortly after having been severely hit by a storm, Passat was decommissioned.
 She had almost experienced the same fate as the Pamir when her loose barley cargo shifted.